-More product specific information can be found on the website: https://docs.wellington.com/list/public/documents? query=TEMPLATE TYP=SustainabilityRelatedDisclosure%26in fundId,F001364)%26languageCd=EN&recentMatch=true&download=true
+https://docs.wellington.com/list/public/documents? query=TEMPLATE TYP=SustainabilityRelatedDisclosure%26in

-SUPPLEMENT 16 - WELLINGTON ASIA QUALITY INCOME FUND
+SUPPLEMENT 15 - WELLINGTON ASIA QUALITY INCOME FUND

 The Fund is subject to the disclosure requirements of Article 8 of the SFDR

 The investment objective of the Fund is to seek long-term total returns with a focus on regular income by primarily investing in companies domiciled in or that conduct significant business in the Asia ex Japan region.